 You might choose to retire gradually or to carry on working for longer perhaps moving to part-time work before you stop completely.
 When you give up work you’re likely to lose your main source of income so you need to make sure you’ll have enough income from other sources before you retire.
 It’s hard to know off the top of your head how much income you’ll need but there are several things you can do and think about which can help you decide when you can afford to retire

 If you are considering retirement, please take time to read the College’s Retirement Pension procedure.
 Your Annual Membership Statement will give you an idea of how much pension you have built up, you can also use the pension scheme modellers below to get a better idea of how much your pension and lump sum might be.
-The Pensions Office are also available to provide pensions estimates and other pension information.
+If you would like any other pensions estimates or other pension information please contact email@example.com.

 What you need to know